binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 #### Email

-Possible confusion as to which medium should be used for what.
+There may be possible confusion as to which medium should be used for what, and when.
 Create and agree on the mediums that should be used and make sure everyone involved is in agreement.
 Do not be scared to try different mediums and use what works best for your team(s).

 #### Meetings